GSC-Munchen/tanzpartnersuche/src/Documentation/Introduction/Index.rst

    - Don't forget to include the static template brought by this extension to your TYPO3 configuration.

-   - Check terms and conditions as well as the data privacy policies delivered with the extension and fit it to our needs
+   - Check terms and conditions as well as the data privacy policies delivered with the extension and fit it to your needs

    - You might want to edit the CSS settings provided with the box to make them fit to your website.